 A jumbo loan, also known as a non-conforming loan, portfolio loan or non-agency loan, is a mortgage loan exceeding the conforming loan limits set by Freddie Mac and Fannie Mae, which vary by county or home type.
-The conventional loan limit is currently $453,100 for most of the U.S. with the exception of some higher cost locations in California, Florida and the North East.
-Some of these high costs locations have loan amount caps above $679,650.
-Please click here for the complete 2018 loan limit chart
+The conventional loan limit is currently $484,350 for most of the U.S. with the exception of some higher cost locations in California, Florida and the North East.
+Some of these high costs locations have loan amount caps above $726,525.
+Please click here for the complete list of 2019 Conforming Loan Limits

 Applicants that have questions can reach out to us until 8pm, 7 days a week.